-Graduate students choose between two programs: the Master of Arts in Teaching (MAT), an intensive, one-year (summer through spring) cohort teacher preparation program for artists and designers that culminates in recommendation for teacher certification in art pK–12, and the Master of Arts (MA) in Art + Design, a one-year (fall through spring), practice-based program offering two study tracks: Community Arts Education, for individuals interested in combining creative and social practices, particularly with urban youth in out-of-school time contexts; and Professional Development, for art and design educators at all levels who are interested in renewing a connection to contemporary pedagogical and creative practices.
+Graduate students choose between two degree program options in the department of Teaching + Learning in Art + Design: • the Master of Arts in Teaching (MAT), an intensive, one-year (summer through spring) cohort teacher preparation program for artists and designers eligible to work in the US that culminates in recommendations for teacher certification in art in US-based pK–12 schools• the Master of Arts (MA) in Art + Design Education, a one-year (fall through spring) program for individuals seeking an advanced academic credential that furthers professional careers at the intersection of art, design and education.

 At RISD prospective educators craft the foundations of their pedagogical practice within a vibrant community of artists, designers and scholars.
 Each year approximately 12–20 degree candidates work closely with TLAD faculty, professionals in the field at partner organizations and a range of visiting lecturers.
 When the time comes, faculty take particular pride in helping each degree candidate with a job search, which has led to an extremely high placement rate and greater job satisfaction for graduates.